 Continue this process throughout the entire season.
 There are, of course, come caveats when implementing a program like this.
 First, the athletes need to be serious about this program and trust that it will work.
 If you have athletes in the weight room taking it easy or going way too heavy or too light, this plan will not work.
 Also, the athletes need to keep track of what weight they are using each week.
 This way they know what weight to choose as the weeks progress.
 Nothing is worse than when an athlete uses the same weight week after week because he isn’t sure what he used the week before.
 As long as there is some organization in your weight room and you take the time to write out a program following these steps, your athletes will continue to gain strength during the season and will be at their peak strength and explosiveness for the championship meets at the end of the season.

-Matt is the owner and head strength coach of Primal Athlete Training Center in Cranston, RI.
-Matt specializes in training high school power athletes, especially throwers.
-He has spoken to thousands of coaches and athletic directors at many of the largest state and regional coaching clinics around the U.S. on topics such as functional training, kettlebell training for athletes, proper active warm-up, mobility drills, and proper technique in the various throwing events.
-Matt is a certified Underground Strength Coach, a certified kettlebell instructor, a gym owner, and a private throwing coach.
+About Matt EllisOwns and trains athletes at Primal Athlete Training Center.
+Besides working with throwers, Matt has spoken to thousands of coaches and athletic directors at many of the largest state and regional coaching clinics around the U.S. on topics such as functional training, kettlebell training for athletes, proper active warm-up, mobility drills, and proper technique in the various throwing events.